Russian hackers targeted U.S. conservative think-tanks, says Microsoft

 “We’re concerned that these and other attempts pose security threats to a broadening array of groups connected with both American political parties in the run-up to the 2018 elections,” Microsoft said in a blog post overnight.

-The International Republican Institute has a roster of high-profile Republican board members, including Senator John McCain of Arizona who has criticized U.S. President Donald trump’s interactions with Russia, and Moscow’s rights record.
+The International Republican Institute has a roster of high-profile Republican board members, including Senator John McCain of Arizona who has criticized U.S. President Donald Trump’s interactions with Russia, and Moscow’s rights record.

 The Hudson Institute, another conservative group, has hosted discussions on topics including cybersecurity, according to Microsoft.
 It has also examined the rise of kleptocracy, especially in Russia and has been critical of the Russian government, the New York Times reported.

-“They (the Russians) are pursuing attacks that they perceive in their own national self-interest,” said Eric Rosenbach, the director of the Defending Digital Democracy project at Harvard University, on Monday to the New York Times.
+“They (the Russians) are pursuing attacks that they perceive in their own national self-interest,” Eric Rosenbach, the director of the Defending Digital Democracy project at Harvard University, told the New York Times.

 “It’s about disrupting and diminishing any group that challenges how Putin’s Russia is operating at home and around the world.”